What is a Vampire Facial?

 Funmi Lampejo, pharmacy manager at The Belgravia Centre, adds: ‘There is no established clinical evidence as to whether PRP would be effective or not just yet.
 However, if the treatment can really re-activate dormant hair follicles, then I can see an application for some types of hair loss, such as Alopecia Areata and Telogen Effluvium.’

 ‘With regards to androgenetic alopecia, PRP may not be as useful in treating female and male pattern hair loss as any re-activated follicles would still be subject to the action of DHT, leading to hair loss.
-The patient would still have to use Minoxidil and/or Finasteride, to sustain hair growth and to inhibit DHT which causes this type of shedding.’
+The patient would still need to use either or both of the MHRA licensed and FDA approved treatments, where appropriate, to sustain hair growth and to inhibit DHT which causes this type of shedding.’